luised94/my_config/README.md

 -[] Ensure all checks for quarto check are fulfilled or use wslview/w3m.

 ## Errors I encountered during installation

+### Working with dropbox files
+Ensure that when you are moving a file from dropbox, it is downloaded.
+If you move a file from dropbox using wsl and the file isnt downloaded, it essentially delete the file.

 ### Tree-sitter r_language_server lsp